Dherse/masterproef/content/5_examples.typ

 === PHÔS implementation

-The circuit being built is shown in @fig_qam_mod, it consists of a laser source, which, in the @phos code shown in @lst_modulation, is considered to be external to the device.
-The light is then split into four parts, two of which are split to one quarter of the total light, while the remaining two each receive half of the total light.
-Each signal is then modulated, on a real chip, this could be done using an electro-absorption modulator (EAM) or a @mzi based modulator.
-The signals are then phase shifted to form the _I_ and the _Q_ modulation.
-The first two signals form the in-phase modulation, while the remaining two signals form the quadrature modulation.
+The circuit being built is shown in @fig_qam_mod, with its code in @anx_coherent_transmitter.
+It consists of a laser source, which, in the @phos code shown in @lst_modulation, is considered to be external to the device.
+The light is then split into four parts, two of which are split into one-quarter of the total light, while the remaining two each receive half of the total light.
+Each signal is then modulated, on a real chip.
+This could be done using an electro-absorption modulator (EAM) or a #gloss("mzi")-based modulator.
+The signals are then phase-shifted to form the _I_ and the _Q_ modulation.
+The first two signals are form the in-phase modulation, while the remaining two form the quadrature modulation.
 The four modulated signals are then combined and sent to the output.

 #figurex(
     title: [ 16-#gloss("qam", short: true) modulator circuit. ],